jeffjewiss/broccoli-postcss-single/README.md

 ## Compatibility

-Due to changes in the plugin API of Postcss V8 some plugins will need to be updated after upgrading Postcss.
-This should be as simple as updating this package from v4 to v5 (once released), however compatibility is not guaranteed.
+Due to changes in the plugin API of Postcss V8 some plugins may need to be updated after upgrading Postcss.
+Otherwise, switching to Postcss V8 should be as simple as updating this package from V4 to V5 (once released), however compatibility is not guaranteed.

 - V5 broccoli-postcss (unreleased) -> Postcss V8
 - V4 broccoli-postcss -> Postcss V7